Why Garden with Kids?

 Three kids looking through brown leaf mulch in a raised garden bed.

-Why is gardening with children important?
+Why is Gardening with Children Important?

-• Attitude toward conservation and sustainability
+• Attitudes toward conservation and sustainability

-• Environmental literacy and attitudes toward nature
+• Environmental literacy and connection to nature

-• Social skills
+• Social skills and cooperation

 • Fruit and vegetable consumption

-• Self-confidence
+• Self-confidence and agency

 Learning

-Nutritional Awareness and Physical Activity
+Nutrition and Physical Activity

 Environmental Stewardship